alertlogic/azure-collector/README.md

 1. Provide the following required template parameters and click the `Purchase` button to start a deployment:
    - `Name` - Type the name of the log source to appear in the Alert Logic console.
    - `Resource Group` - We recommend that you create a new resource group for the collector.
-   - `Storage Name` - Any storage account name (that does not currently exist).
    - `Alert Logic Access Key ID` - The `access_key_id` you created above
    - `Alert Logic Secret Key` - The `secret_key` you created above.
    - `Alert Logic API endpoint` - Leave the default value (api.global-services.global.alertlogic.com).